-More than 5,300 postal workers attacked by dogs while delivering mail in 2022, USPS says
+More than 5,300 U.S. mail carriers attacked by dogs in 2022

 The figures were announced as part of the agency’s annual National Dog Bite Awareness Week public service campaign, which runs from June 4 to June 10.

-“When letter carriers deliver mail in our communities, dogs that are not secured or leashed can become a nemesis and unpredictable and attack,” Leeann Theriault, USPS employee safety and health awareness manager, said.
+“When letter carriers deliver mail in our communities, dogs that are not secured or leashed can become a nemesis and unpredictable and attack,” said Leeann Theriault, USPS employee safety and health awareness manager.
 “Help us deliver your mail safely by keeping your dog secure and out of the way before your carrier arrives.”

 The theme of this year’s campaign: “Even good dogs have bad days.”